-The Big Picture and the Lack of Planning: The absence of the big picture was not appreciated by the majority of the participants. though the project had a case study but there was no proper planning and implementation. thus, the final deliverable of the project was not being figured out. the scrum process did not have a vision for the project and hence, no strategy for the project. it was assumed that the big picture was already known and there was no need to define it.
+The Big Picture and the Lack of Planning: The majority of the participants did not appreciate the big picture absence.
+Though the project had a case study, there was no proper planning and implementation.
+Thus, the final deliverable of the project was not being figured out.
+The scrum process did not have a vision for the project and hence, no strategy for the project.
+It was assumed that the big picture was already known, and there was no need to define it.

 2. Positive Feedback